610th/rusty-duke/README.md

 # Rusty Duke

 Unofficial, non-commercial and open source clone of the [The Duke](https://boardgamegeek.com/boardgame/257601/duke-lords-legacy) board game.
-Currently, only support the basic tile set.
+Currently, only supports the basic tile set.

-If you want to know the rules of the game: buy the official game, ask someone who knows, "learn by doing" or read the code.
-I will not post the rules here.
+See the official game for rules.

 The AI is decent, but feel free to contribute if you want more of a challenge.
 The heuristics are quite naive, so there should be some low-hanging fruits to pick.